 What I learned

 - Same words might not have the same meaning for different professionals.
 When they are tied to important elements of a project, always explain.
-And if possible, show tangible evidence.
+And if you want to convince, show tangible evidence.

 - Even if they are experts when it comes to using a product, learners might have no idea how it works.